strassl/Lampshade/README.md

 Lampshade
 =========

-A TvTropes application for Android (ICS only) with a horribly ugly main activity.
+A TvTropes application for Android (ICS only) with a ~~horribly ugly~~ now actually quite nice main activity.